WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 It's always best to download software directly from the official source acknowledged by the developers.
 You can find the recent version of the compiled packages for Linux, Windows and Mac available on the official [wasabiwallet.io](https://wasabiwallet.io).
 In order to preserve your network level privacy from the very first step on, please consider visiting the tor hidden service [wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).
-The old versions of the software can be found in the [releases](https://github.com/zksnacks/walletwasabi/releases) of the GitHub repository, [here](https://github.com/zksnacks/walletwasabi) You also find the libre & open source code for when You want to [build it Yourself](https://docs.wasabiwallet.io/using-wasabi/BuildSource.html).
+The old versions of the software can be found in the [releases](https://github.com/zksnacks/walletwasabi/releases) of the GitHub repository, [here](https://github.com/zksnacks/walletwasabi) you also find the libre & open source code for when you want to [build it yourself](https://docs.wasabiwallet.io/using-wasabi/BuildSource.html).
 Please take special care to verify the PGP signatures of Àdàm's PGP key [21D7 CA45 565D BCCE BE45 115D B4B7 2266 C47E 075E](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) over the software packages and code commits.

 ### Why is it important to verify PGP signatures?